holabayor/contact_manager/README.md

    The server will start running on `http://localhost:5000`.

 ## API Endpoints

+- `GET /api/refresh`: Get a new access token.

 - `POST /api/signup`: Create a new user account.
 Requires `name`, `email`, and `password` in the request body.